-PLHIV arrives at the hospital from a distant village.
-He/She joins long queue and got to consulting room late.
+A person living with HIV arrives at the hospital from a distant village.
+He/She joins long queue and gets to consulting room late.
 He/She cannot pay for three months' prescription and cost of drugs.
 He/She uses assertive skills and mother's interventions to convince the medical officer to give prescription for one month and return in a month's time to continue treatment.